 ▪ Completing the PAC Tour Elite Tour.

 ▪ Long randonees are no longer RQs.
-However, prospective racers who have completed one or more 1200K randonees are encouraged to petition the RAAM RD to race solo RAAM.
+However, prospective racers who have completed one or more 1200K randonees are encouraged to petition RAAM management to race solo RAAM.

-▪ If a prospective racer is unable to make arrangements to attempt to qualify at one of the listed events, the racers is encouraged to contact the RAAM RD to make other arrangements.
+▪ If a prospective racer is unable to make arrangements to attempt to qualify at one of the listed events, the racers is encouraged to contact the RAAM management to make other arrangements.

-▪ Racers may petition the RAAM to compete in RAAM if they have not met the above standards but feel other accomplishments qualify them to race solo RAAM.
-Acceptance will be determined by the RAAM RD and the RAAM RD’s decision will be final.
+▪ Racers may petition RAAM to compete in RAAM if they have not met the above standards but feel other accomplishments qualify them to race solo RAAM.
+Acceptance will be determined by RAAM management and the RAAM management’s decision will be final.

 ▪ At least one rider on a tandem must have qualified for solo RAAM pursuant to these qualification guidelines.